Cherven Cities: Etymology

-Originally, the name "Cherven Cities" probably identified a territory between the Bug and Wieprz rivers.
-Its name is derived from Czerwień (cf. Proto-Slavic *čьrvenъ "red"), a gord that existed there, possibly on the site of the present village of Czermno.
-The first mention of the "Cherven cities" is given by the Primary Chronicle (12th century), when Volodymyr the Great captured them from the Lyakhs (Poles) in 981.
+Originally, the name "Czerwień Cities" probably identified a territory between the Bug and Wieprz rivers.
+Its name is derived from Czerwień (cf. Proto-Slavic *čьrvenъ "red"), a gord that existed there, possibly on the site of the present-day village of Czermno.
+The first mention of the "Cherven Cities" is given by the Primary Chronicle (12th century), when Vladimir the Great captured them from the Lyakhs (Poles and Lendians) in 981.